forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Fisher-Yates algorithm.
 Randomly choose a number from [i, length) and put it at the front of the array as the chosen numbers.

+**394. Decode String**: Examples: s = "3[a]2[bc]", return "aaabcbc". s = "3[a2[c]]", return "accaccacc".

+stack.

 **395. Longest Substring with At Least K Repeating Characters**: Find the length of the longest substring T of a given string (consists of lowercase letters only) such that every character in T appears no less than k times.

 Sliding window.
 Count the number of unique characters and the number of characters that appears no less than k times in the sliding window.

+**399. Evaluate Division**

+Find a path between two nodes in a graph.

 **402\.
 Remove K Digits**: Remove k digits from a given number so that the new number is the smallest possible.

 We can find a pattern: from the most significant digit to the least significant digit, whenever we meet a digit that is less than the the previous digit, we should discard the previous digit.

+**406. Queue Reconstruction by Height**

+First consider the tallest man, then the second tallest man...

+**416. Partition Equal Subset Sum**: Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.

+The problem is equal to finding if there is a subset such that the sum of elements in it is "sum of array" / 2.
+Then we can use DP to solve it.
+Let `dp[i, j]` mean whether there can be a sum `j` from a certain subset in `nums[0...i]`.
+For each `nums[i]`, we check whether we need to include it to achieve `j`.
+`dp[i, j] = dp[i - 1, j] || dp[i - 1, j - nums[i]]`

+**437. Path Sum III**: You are given a binary tree in which each node contains an integer value.
+Find the number of paths that sum to a given value.
+The path does not need to start or end at the root or a leaf, but it must go downwards.

+Save the "prefix sum" of the path from root to each node.

+**438. Find All Anagrams in a String**: Given a string s and a non-empty string p, find all the start indices of p's anagrams in s.

+Sliding window.
+Count the number of each character in p.

+**448. Find All Numbers Disappeared in an Array**: Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array).
+Find all the elements of [1, n] inclusive that do not appear in this array.

+Put `num[i]` in `nums[num[i] - 1]`.
+Similar to "41.
+First Missing Positive".

 **454\.
 4Sum II**: Given four lists A, B, C, D of integer values, compute how many tuples (i, j, k, l) there are such that `A[i] + B[j] + C[k] + D[l]` is zero.